muratk3n/thirdwave/en/README.md

 ---

 They sell portable monitors, plugs right into RPi..
-Even notebook for daily work can be replaced... 🤔 Rpi, keyb, monitor, all seperate, seperately replaceable.
+Even notebook for daily work can be replaced... 🤔 RPi, keyb, monitor, all seperate, seperately replaceable.

 ---